Careers Information, Advice and Guidance

 As a School, we have a statutory duty to provide access, for all young people in years 8 – 11, to impartial, independent information, advice and guidance on careers.

-We are very pleased that we have our own dedicated Careers, Education, Information, Advice and Guidance (CEIAG) Adviser, K Martin, who is available to assist you with any aspect of careers advice you require and to guide you along your individual career path.
+We are very pleased that we have our own dedicated Careers, Education, Information, Advice and Guidance (CEIAG) Adviser, Kathy Martin, who is available to assist you with any aspect of careers advice you require and to guide you along your individual career path.

 At Trinity, we value the input of our pupils’ Parents and Carers when it comes to planning their next steps.
 Parents and Carers have a huge influence on our children and young people’s decision when it comes to choosing a course, career or method of study.
 In line with the NPCAT secondary Careers Advice and Guidance model we’ve compiled resources and information to help Parents and Carers provide advice and guidance.